guenchi/Liber/README.md

-# Bookmarks
+# Liber

-Bookmarks is a template parser for Scheme List to HTML
+Liber is a template parser for Scheme List to HTML